7thAAC/7thAAC.github.io/index.md

 - **Registration closes**: 16th of November, 2021
 - **Abstract and contributed talk submission**: 3rd of November, 2021

-If you wish to give a contributed talk, please submit your title and abstract when registering.
+If you wish to give a contributed talk, please send your title and abstract to 5th.Australian.Algebra.Conference@gmail.com by the 16th of November. **Note, you do not need to have your title/abstract ready in order to register**.
 Contributed talks will be 20 minutes plus questions.
 Please use simple LaTeX format (avoiding macros - think arXiv abstract format).

 To register, please fill in this form (link to come).